balopez83/One_Mix_Yoga_4_Hackintosh/README.md

 ## *** NOTICE ***
-### Currently the Intel 11th generation CPU with the integrated Intel Xe GPU is not supported by macOS.
+### Currently the Intel 11th generation CPU with integrated Intel Xe GPU is not supported by macOS.

 ## One Mix Yoga 4 Specifications: